bravetechnologycoop/BraveButtons/README.md

 1. plug the RPi into a router that you have admin access to and determine its IP address

-1. on your local machine, install ansible (see https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

-1. on your local machine, ensure that this repo (BraveButtons) and the config repo (BraveButtonsConfig) are present
+1. on your local machine, ensure that this repo (BraveButtons) and the config repo (BraveButtonsConfig) are present and are on their latest `production` branches

+1. In BraveButtonsConfig:

-1. ensure that the new Brave Hub has been added to the appropriate inventory file
+   1. ensure that the new Brave Hub has been added to the appropriate inventory file in `BraveButtonsConfig/ansible`

-1. ensure that the new Brave Hub's password has been added to the appropriate `group_vars` file
+   1. ensure that the new Brave Hub's password has been added to the appropriate file in `BraveButtonsConfig/ansible/group_vars`

-1. if you have not already used SSH to connect to the RPi from your local machine, manually attempt to do so.
-This will ensure that the RPi's SSH public key is accepted by your machine while programming is in progress.

-1. if your local machine is a Linux environment, install sshpass, which is used by ansible: `apt install sshpass`
+   1. create the new Brave Hub's `.ini` file in `/pi_congfig` and fill in the appropriate values

 1. run `ssh-agent bash` to start a new `ssh-agent` shell

 1. run `ssh-add ~/.ssh/id_rsa` to add your ssh key to `ssh-agent` (for access to the remote access server)

+1. if you have not already used SSH to connect to the RPi from your local machine, manually attempt to do so with the default password.
+This will ensure that the RPi's SSH public key is accepted by your machine while programming is in progress.

-1. run the following mega-command:
+3. run the following mega-command:

    ```
    ansible-playbook -i ./BraveButtonsConfig/ansible/<inventory file name> \